Condensate decay in a radiation dominated cosmology: Introduction

 \textbf{iii:)} To explicitly compare the decay dynamics derived from the one-loop self-energy in the radiation dominated cosmological background to the case of Minkowski space time, and to assess the reliability of a local friction term, obtained from the Minkowski space-time S-matrix, to describe the dissipative processes from emission and absorption of the massless quanta.

 \textbf{Brief summary of results:}

 We quantize the theory in the cosmological background, and obtain the causal equations of motion for an homogeneous condensate by implementing the in-in (Schwinger-Keldysh)\cite{schwinger}-\cite{boylee} formulation of non-equilibrium quantum field theory, including a one-loop self energy correction from the emission and absorption of massless quanta in thermal equilibrium with the background.
-The non-perturbative dynamical renormalization group\cite{drg} is implemented to solve the evolution equations and to obtain the decay law of the condensate.
+The non-perturbative dynamical renormalization group, originally introduced to obtain amplitude equations in pattern formation\cite{drggold}, and extended to study relaxation phenomena in non-equilibrium quantum field theory\cite{drg1,drg} is implemented to solve the evolution equations and to obtain the decay law of the condensate.
 We study analytically two different regimes determined by the ratio $m/H(t)=d_H(t)/\lambda_c$ with $m$ the mass of the scalar field of the condensate ($\lambda_c$ the Compton wavelength) and $H(t)$ the Hubble expansion rate ($d_H$ is the Hubble radius): $m/H \ll 1$ the super-Hubble and $m/H \gg 1$ the sub-Hubble regimes.
 The super-Hubble regime, more relevant for ultralight dark matter candidates, is dominated by the zero temperature contribution to the self energy, the amplitude of the condensate decays as $e^{-\frac{g^2}{10} t^2\,\ln(1/mt)}$ where $g$ is the coupling to massless fields.
 In this regime a local friction term is completely inadequate to describe the decay of the condensate.
 In the sub-Hubble regime the condensate amplitude decays as $e^{-\gamma(t;T(t))}$ where $T(t)=T/a(t)$.
 Although the decay function $\gamma(t,T(t))$ approaches the \emph{zero temperature} Minkowski space-time decay law $\Gamma t$ with $\Gamma$ the zero temperature S-matrix decay rate in the \emph{asymptotic infinite time limit}, as a consequence of the cosmological expansion it is \emph{always} \emph{smaller} than the Minkowski space time result.
 As an important consequence, a phenomenological local friction term with S-matrix decay rate always \emph{underestimates} the lifetime of the condensate.
 Furthermore, our results clearly show that the finite temperature contribution enters the decay law with the redshifted temperature, which obviously invalidates any result that invokes an infinite time limit.

+Taken together, these results indicate that the description of decay (relaxation) of a homogeneous condensate in terms of a local friction term calculated from the S-matrix in Minkowski space time is in general inadequate.

 A more general lesson drawn from this study is that the formulation to obtain the causal (retarded) equations of motion introduced here, together with the dynamical renormalization group provide a consistent and systematic framework to obtain and solve the equation of motion including radiative corrections for scalar or pseudoscalar condensates in cosmology and extract its relaxational dynamics.